Python-GIS-book/site/source/part1/chapter-03/md/02-basic-plotting.md

 But we did also have to make a few small changes to generate this plot:

-1. We need to use a DataFrame as the data source for the plot, rather than a Pandas Series.
-Thus, `data['TEMP'].plot()` will not work with Pandas-Bokeh.
+1. We need to use a DataFrame as the data source for the plot, rather than a pandas Series.
+Thus, `data['TEMP'].plot()` will not work with pandas-bokeh.
 2. The x- and y-axis labels are specified using the `xlabel` and `ylabel` parameters, rather than using `ax.set_xlabel()` or `ax.set_ylabel()`.
 3. The line color and plotting of points are not specified using the `style` keyword.
 Instead, the line colors could be specified using the `color` or `colormap` parameters.
 Plotting of the points is enabled using the `plot_data_points` parameter (see below).
-More information about formatting the lines can be found on the [Pandas-Bokeh website](https://github.com/PatrikHlobil/Pandas-Bokeh).
+More information about formatting the lines can be found on the [pandas-bokeh website](https://github.com/PatrikHlobil/Pandas-Bokeh) [^pandas-bokeh].
-4. We have not included a text label on the plot, as it may not be possible to do so with Pandas-Bokeh.
+4. We have not included a text label on the plot, as it may not be possible to do so with pandas-bokeh.

 But otherwise, we are able to produce these cool interactive plots with minimal effort, and directly within our notebooks!